 At Mercer, our mission is to make a difference in people’s lives.
 We strive to “Make Tomorrow, Today” by helping our clients and customers advance their health, wealth and careers.
 We believe that a sustainable investment approach is more likely to create and preserve long term investment capital.

-“Under the policy we will be excluding investments in companies that we believe will cause substantial and irreparable harm to society and the environment,” says Philip.
+Mercer worked extensively with our Responsible Investment Team, Clients and Board to develop the ethical exclusion component of the policy.
+The policy means we exclude investments in companies that we believe will cause substantial and irreparable harm to society and the environment.

 You can read the Responsible Investment Policy here.